trikit/trikit/doc/source/quickstart.rst

 	total               nan       nan 34,358,090 53,038,959 18,680,869 2,447,318 0.13101 20,226,192 22,955,604

-The ``MackChainLadderResult``'s ``plot`` method returns a faceted plot of estimated reserve distributions by origin period and in total.
+The ``MackChainLadderResult``'s ``plot`` method returns a faceted plot of estimated reserve distributions by origin and in total.
 The mean is highlighted, along with any quantiles passed to the ``plot`` method via ``q``.
 We can compare the estimated distributions when ``dist="lognorm"`` vs. ``dist="norm"``, highlighting the mean and 95th percentile.
 First we take a look at ``dist="lognorm"``::